feniljain/knowledge-base/programming-languages/javascript/README.md

 - https://github.com/basarat/typescript-book
 - A simplified implementation of TypeScript's type system written in TypeScript's type system: https://github.com/ronami/HypeScript
 - A tiny language interpreter implemented purely in TypeScript's type-system: https://github.com/ronami/typelang
+- Practice working with promises through a curated collection of interactive challenges.
+This repository provides a platform to refine your skills, complete with automated tests to to give you instant feedback and validate your progress: https://github.com/henriqueinonhe/promises-training

 ## Newsletters: